Pavement Condition

 In order to determine the health or condition of the streets, the Pavement Condition Index (PCI) is used.
 The PCI is a 0-100 rating scale based on the physical and structural condition of a road:

-• PQI scores of 70 to 100 are considered “satisfactory or good”.
+• PCI scores of 70 to 100 are considered “satisfactory or good”.
 These are newly built or resurfaced roads that show little or no distress.

-• PQI scores of 50 to 69 are considered “fair” with only slight or moderate distress, requiring primarily preventative maintenance.
+• PCI scores 50 to 69 are considered “fair” with only slight to moderate distress, requiring primarily preventative maintenance.

-• PQI scores of 25 to 49 are considered “poor” and are worn to where restoration may be needed to prevent further deterioration.
+• PCI scores 25 to 49 are considered “poor” and are worn to where restoration may be needed to prevent further deterioration.

-• PQI scores of 0 to 24 are considered “serious” and may require full reconstruction.
+• PCI scores 0 to 24 are considered “serious” and may require full reconstruction.

 Road Classifications